Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 Exception handlers can not be overloaded.

-TODO: there's an issue of handling `finally` blocks so that they may be executed by the controller no matter how the coroutine was completed.

 ### Continuing with exception

 When exceptions occur in asynchronous computations, they may be handled by the controller itself, or passed to the user code in the coroutine to be handled there (this depends on the design decision made by the library author).